Jacob's Pillow: History

 Shawn's objective was to establish a dance organization for American men.
 The early corps of his all-male company built many of the structures on the Jacob's Pillow campus.
 This effort came to an end in 1940 with the advent of American involvement in World War II; Shawn's company disbanded and most of its members joined the military.

 Significant debt forced Shawn to consider a sale of the property.
 In 1940, he leased the property to dance teacher Mary Washington Ball, but her summer festival was also financially unsuccessful.
 British ballet stars Alicia Markova and Anton Dolin learned of Shawn's financial difficulties and decided to acquire the property.
 With financial backing and fundraising support from millionaire Reginald Wright, $50,000 was raised to purchase the property and construct a theatre building.
-The summer dance festival was revived, and Shawn was retained as its director until his death in 1972.
+The summer dance festival was revived, and Shawn was retained as its director.

+In 1967 Shawn's declining health led the board to appoint John Christian, Shawn's domestic partner and longtime collaborator, as executive director of Jacob's Pillow while Shawn maintained the title of founding director.
+As his health declined, Shawn relinquished more of his responsibilities to Christian with Christian being the primary leader of the festival during the last of Shawn's life.
+He maintained the title of founding director until his death in 1972.
+Christian continued to lead Jacob's Pillow after his death.

 In 2003, the Jacob's Pillow property was declared a National Historic Landmark District by the federal government as "an exceptional cultural venue that holds value for all Americans".
 It is the only dance entity in the U.S. to receive this honor.
 In March 2011, Jacob's Pillow was named a recipient of the 2010 National Medal of Arts, a national award of distinction.

 The Doris Duke Theatre, one of two indoor performance spaces, was destroyed in a fire on November 17, 2020.